GroundOne/metabuild/contracts/near/QUESTIONS.md

 - Is it possible to get the environment infos inside the ava integration tests (maybe from near-workspaces?)

 - advance time in js tests?

-Other option to test that time has passed (`presale` / `sale` states in contract)
+  - Other option to test that time has passed (`presale` / `sale` states in contract), `t.timeout(x)` didn't seem to work?

-- how to check balances in testing (where to find the functions?)
+- how to check balances in testing (where to find the functions? -> Docs?)

 - changing tests to TS, node process consumption explodes